-1. The Parties reaffirm the importance of the fight against and the prevention of terrorism, and agree to work together at bilateral, regional and international level to prevent and combat terrorism in all its forms and manifestations.

-2. The Parties agree that it is essential that the fight against terrorism be conducted with full respect for the rule of law and in strict conformity with international law, including international humanitarian law, the principles of the UN Charter, and all relevant international counter-terrorism-related and human rights instruments to which they are party.

-3. The Parties stress the importance of the universal ratification and implementation of all relevant UN counter-terrorism-related treaties.
-The Parties agree to promote dialogue on the draft Comprehensive Convention on International Terrorism and to cooperate in the implementation of the UN Global Counter-Terrorism Strategy, as well as all relevant UN Security Council resolutions.

-4. The Parties reaffirm the importance of a law enforcement and judicial approach to the fight against terrorism, and agree to cooperate in the prevention and suppression of terrorism, in particular by:
+- 1. The Parties reaffirm the importance of the fight against and the prevention of terrorism, and agree to work together at bilateral, regional and international level to prevent and combat terrorism in all its forms and manifestations. - 2.
+The Parties agree that it is essential that the fight against terrorism be conducted with full respect for the rule of law and in strict conformity with international law, including international humanitarian law, the principles of the UN Charter, and all relevant international counter-terrorism-related and human rights instruments to which they are party. - 3.
+The Parties stress the importance of the universal ratification and implementation of all relevant UN counter-terrorism-related Treaties.
+The Parties agree to promote dialogue on the draft Comprehensive Convention on International Terrorism and to cooperate in the implementation of the United Nations Global Counter-Terrorism Strategy adopted by UN General Assembly resolution A/RES/60/288 on 8 September 2006, as well as all relevant UN Security Council resolutions. - 4.
+The Parties reaffirm the importance of a law enforcement and judicial approach to the fight against terrorism, and agree to cooperate in the prevention and suppression of terrorism, in particular by: - (a) exchanging information on terrorist groups and individuals and their support networks, in accordance with international and national law, inter alia as regards data protection and the protection of privacy;

-- (a) exchanging information on terrorist groups and individuals and their support networks, in accordance with international and national law, inter alia as regards data protection and the protection of privacy; - (b) exchanging experience with regard to the prevention and suppression of terrorism, means and methods and their technical aspects, as well as training, in accordance with applicable law; - (c) exchanging views on radicalisation and recruitment, and ways to counter radicalisation, and promote de-radicalisation and rehabilitation; - (d) exchanging views and experience concerning cross-border movement and travel of terrorist suspects as well as terrorist threats; - (e) sharing best practices as regards the protection of human rights in the fight against terrorism, in particular in relation to criminal proceedings; - (f) ensuring the criminalisation of terrorist offences and taking measures to counter the financing of terrorism; and - (g) taking measures against the threat of chemical, biological, radiological and nuclear terrorism, and undertaking necessary measures to prevent the acquisition, transfer and use for terrorist purposes of chemical, biological, radiological and nuclear materials as well as to prevent illegal acts against high-risk chemical, biological, radiological and nuclear facilities.

-5. Cooperation shall be based on relevant available assessments and conducted through mutual consultation between the Parties.
+- (b) exchanging experience with regard to the prevention and suppression of terrorism means and methods and their technical aspects, as well as training, in accordance with applicable law; - (c) exchanging views on radicalisation and recruitment, and ways to counter radicalisation, and promote de-radicalisation and rehabilitation; - (d) exchanging views and experience concerning cross-border movement and travel of terrorist suspects as well as terrorist threats; - (e) sharing best practices as regards the protection of human rights in the fight against terrorism, in particular in relation to criminal proceedings; - (f) ensuring the criminalisation of terrorist offences and taking measures to counter the financing of terrorism; and - (g) taking measures against the threat of chemical, biological, radiological and nuclear terrorism, and undertaking necessary measures to prevent the acquisition, transfer and use for terrorist purposes of chemical, biological, radiological and nuclear materials as well as to prevent illegal acts against high-risk chemical, biological, radiological and nuclear facilities. - 5.
+Cooperation shall be based on relevant available assessments and conducted through mutual consultation between the Parties.